 - Location: Medial section of the hand just below the wrist.

-- Effects: Calms stress, nausea, headaches, hand pain (Carpal tunnel), and motion sickness.
+- Effects: Calms stress, nausea, headaches, chest congestion, hand pain (Carpal tunnel), and motion sickness.

 P6 or PC6 is a typical acupressure point for relieving headaches.
 It’s also useful for stomach pain acupressure for stomach ache, particularly from motion sickness.
 But, it can also come in handy for relieving stress and anxiety.